jmagallones/Final-RGDY-Project/content/docs/imaging/ct.md

 ---
-title: Computational Tomography: What is it and Why Use It?
+title: Computational Tomography - What is it and Why Use It?
 linktitle: CT Scan
 type: book
 # date: "2019-05-05T00:00:00+01:00"